NishantTharani/LogSeqToObsidian/README.md

 ## `convert_notes.py`

-An basic Python script that converts LogSeq's markdown files to a style that plays nicer with Obsidian.
+A basic Python script that converts LogSeq's markdown files to a style that plays nicer with Obsidian.

 Usage: `python convert_notes.py --logseq /path/to/logseq/graph --output /path/to/output/folder`
 Add the `--overwrite_output` flag if you want any existing folder at the output path to be overwritten